-What are the top Michigan game design schools?
+What are the top game design programs in Michigan for 2020?

 Founded in 1855, Michigan State University (MSU) serves around 50,350 students from 142 countries, every state in the United States and every county in Michigan.
 MSU students have access to more than 200 programs across 17 degree-granting colleges.
 The College of Communication Arts and Sciences houses the Media and Information (MI) Department, home of the Game Design and Development Program.